-With an overall unemployment rate of 3%, there is no Labor Surplus as defined by the US Department of Labor in South Carolina.
-However, the SCBBO will take all necessary affirmative steps to assure that minority businesses and women-owned business enterprise firms are used when possible.
-This will be accomplished utilizing a cross-section of actions and strategies beginning with establishment of direct communication with members of the South Carolina Division of Small and Minority Business Contracting and Certification along with the South Carolina Department of Transportation's Minority and Small Business Affairs Office to assist with the identification of North America Industry Classification System (NAICS) commodity codes suitable for all aspects of the design, permit, management, and construction of broadband deployment certified within the State.
+The SCBBO will take all necessary affirmative steps to assure that minority businesses and womenowned business enterprise firms are used when possible.
+This will be accomplished utilizing a crosssection of actions and strategies beginning with establishment of direct communication with members of the South Carolina Division of Small and Minority Business Contracting and Certification along with the South Carolina Department of Transportation's Minority and Small Business Affairs Office to assist with the identification of North America Industry Classification System (NAICS) commodity codes suitable for all aspects of the design, permit, management, and construction of broadband deployment certified within the State.
 Findings will be published on the BEAD program webpage located on the ORS website at: https://ors.sc.gov/broadband/investments/State/bead.
 The SCBBO also proposes facilitation of MBE/WBE outreach events connecting businesses with known ISPs providing mass market retail service to consumers in the State that may submit a grant application to the BEAD grant program.